 The Authentication Proxy may include an existing authproxy.cfg with some example content.
 For the purposes of these instructions, however, you should delete the existing content and start with a blank text file.
 We recommend using WordPad or another text editor instead of Notepad when editing the config file on Windows.

 In this step, you'll set up the Proxy's primary authenticator — the system which will validate users' existing passwords.
+The primary authentication source for Duo LDAP must be another LDAP directory.
 In most cases, this means configuring the Proxy to communicate with Active Directory.

 To use Active Directory as your primary authenticator, add an